minimalwinproject/mwt/README.md

 ## To test:
 Launch Ganache on port 7545
 >Or any other development tool on different port.
-Just make sure to use it in following commands and configure for test network in **truffle.js**
+Just make sure to use it in following commands and configure for test network in **truffle.js**.
+Also you will need to update port in each test in web3 constructor

 Run: